-If you want to know who really controls Resolute Forest Products Inc. (NYSE:RFP), then you'll have to look at the makeup of its share registry.
+The big shareholder groups in Resolute Forest Products Inc. (NYSE:RFP) have power over the company.
 Large companies usually have institutions as shareholders, and we usually see insiders owning shares in smaller companies.
-Companies that have been privatized tend to have low insider ownership.
+We also tend to see lower insider ownership in companies that were previously publicly owned.

 What Does The Institutional Ownership Tell Us About Resolute Forest Products?

-We can see that Resolute Forest Products does have institutional investors; and they hold a good portion of the company's stock.
-This suggests some credibility amongst professional investors.
-But we can't rely on that fact alone since institutions make bad investments sometimes, just like everyone does.
+Resolute Forest Products already has institutions on the share registry.
+Indeed, they own a respectable stake in the company.
+This implies the analysts working for those institutions have looked at the stock and they like it.
+But just like anyone else, they could be wrong.
 When multiple institutions own a stock, there's always a risk that they are in a 'crowded trade'.
 When such a trade goes wrong, multiple parties may compete to sell stock fast.
 This risk is higher in a company without a history of growth.
 You can see Resolute Forest Products' historic earnings and revenue below, but keep in mind there's always more to the story.

 Institutional investors own over 50% of the company, so together than can probably strongly influence board decisions.
-We note that hedge funds don't have a meaningful investment in Resolute Forest Products.
-Hamblin Watsa Investment Counsel Ltd. is currently the company's largest shareholder with 35% of shares outstanding.
-Meanwhile, the second and third largest shareholders, hold 5.6% and 5.4%, of the shares outstanding, respectively.
+Resolute Forest Products is not owned by hedge funds.
+Looking at our data, we can see that the largest shareholder is Hamblin Watsa Investment Counsel Ltd. with 39% of shares outstanding.
+Meanwhile, the second and third largest shareholders, hold 6.0% and 5.0%, of the shares outstanding, respectively.

 Insider Ownership Of Resolute Forest Products